NNPS graduation rate reaches all-time high, tops state average

 Dropout rates show steady decline

-NNPS' efforts to increase graduation rates resulted in averages higher than the state average in many student subgroups (Black students, Hispanic students, economically disadvantaged students, English learners and homeless students).
+NNPS' efforts to increase graduation rates resulted in averages higher than the state average in most student subgroups (Black students, White students, Hispanic students, students with disabilities, economically disadvantaged students, English learners and homeless students).

 The dropout rates for all NNPS student subgroups were lower than the state's average dropout rates for the same subgroups.